Inside: Your ultimate guide to apple activities this fall. Apple science, apple crafts, apple sensory play, apple unity study, and more!

 I love baking with my kids.
 Baking is an exciting science and a great introduction to math.
 Try it with your kids!
 You might like this classical American pie or go for our healthy gluten-free Russian Apple pie.
 Can you almost feel a delicious aroma of baking pie just by looking at the photos?

 Another fun experiment we like is Dancing Apple Seeds.
-Dissolve a couple of teaspoons of baking soda in a glass of water (leave an inch of empty space at the top), add apple seeds, then a teaspoon of vinegar.
+Dissolve a couple of teaspoons of baking soda in a glass of water (leave an inch of empty space at the top), add apple seeds, and then a teaspoon of vinegar.
 The seeds should start traveling up and down in the glass.
 Dancing Seeds!
 If nothing happens, just add more vinegar.
 If still nothing happens, add more baking soda.
 You can also try extracting apple juice with pectinase, brown apple experiment, or this simple one on a study of acids.

 Apple Sensory Play

 Green peas, oh green peas, how I love you… scattered all over my carpet… Not really, but everything has a price and I’m willing to deal with peas on my carpet for some sensory play fun.
-As you can see on the photos above we filled a roasting pan with dry peas and added “apple trees” and LEGO DUPLO tractor for hours (and I mean it, friends, for hours) of fun.
+As you can see in the photos above we filled a roasting pan with peas and added “apple trees” and LEGO DUPLO tractor for hours (and I mean it, friends, for hours) of fun.

 For this project, I found some apple tree printouts (we like this one and this one because they are easy for kids to cut out) and printed them on green construction paper.
 Then we cut out the trees without the trunk.
 The toilet paper rolls became our trunks.
 We cut two slits on the sides and inserting the apple tree in them (surprisingly sturdy).
 Kids glued on red pom-poms (aka “red apples”).